What to include in your birth plan

 Talk to your partner as you make your birth plan.
 Also talk with your doctor or midwife about your birth plan.
 Your provider can guide you in medical decisions about the birth.
 You may be limited in your choices because:

 - Your health insurance coverage may not cover every wish in your birth plan.

 - The hospital may not be able to provide you with some of the options you may want.

 Your doctor or midwife can also talk to you about risks and benefits of some of the options you want for your birth.
 You may have to fill out forms or releases ahead of time for certain options.

 Once you've completed your birth plan, be sure to share it with your doctor or midwife well before your delivery date.
-Also, leave a copy with the hospital or birthing center where you will deliver your baby.
+Also, leave a copy with the hospital or birthing center where your delivery will occur.

 How to Write a Birth Plan

 Your doctor, midwife, or the hospital where you will deliver may have a form that you can fill out to create a birth plan.